emqx/emqx/rel/emqx_conf.template.en.md

-EMQX configuration file is in [HOCON](https://github.com/emqx/hocon) format.
+EMQX configuration files are in [HOCON](https://github.com/emqx/hocon) format.
 HOCON, or Human-Optimized Config Object Notation is a format for human-readable data, and a superset of JSON.